Skymero/Tools/WebConquest/README.md

 ├── setup.py
 └── .gitignore
 ```
+# Webconquest

+A tool that uses either webscraping methods or APIs similar to google places to extract business information from businesses that meet the search criteria and then exports the data to a CSV file.
+For the following purposes:
+1. find businesses in a specified area that do not have websites
+2. find businesses in a specified area that have an events calendar in their website
+3. extract the businesses contact information, website link, social media accounts
+4. sort the data into CSV files

-## Algorithm Description: Google Maps Business Scraper
+## 1. Business Website checker

-This tool automates the process of searching for businesses in a specified area on Google Maps, extracts their contact information, and sorts them into two CSV files based on whether they have a website.
+This tool automates the process of searching for businesses in a specified geolocation area, extracts their contact information, and sorts them into two CSV files based on whether they have a website or not.

-## How to Use
+### How to Use

 1. **Set up the environment:**
     - Ensure you have Python 3 installed.